kgogol/MEV/FRP-template.md

 ## Background and Problem Statement
 The evolution of MEV extraction has undergone significant transformations, beginning with Ethereum’s early days.
 The introduction of MEV Boost mechanisms, followed by Proposer-Builder Separation (PBS), marked a pivotal shift in how MEV was captured on Ethereum, and now, with the rise of rollups, layer-2 (L2) blockchains, history appears to be repeating itself.

 Rollups are gaining traction, reshaping transaction execution and settlement dynamics.
-However, MEV remains an inherent challenge, leading to what is often described as the MEV trilemma—where avoiding MEV extraction entirely is nearly impossible.
+However, MEV remains an inherent challenge, leading to what is often described as the MEV trilemma—where avoiding MEV extraction entirely is impossible.
 The Duncan upgrade resulted in a significant reduction in gas fees on L2 and a surge in the transaction revert rate, highlighting the ongoing evolution of MEV strategies.

 Looking ahead, major developments such as Unichain, the proposed sequencer-builder separation, and MEV tax could introduce new paradigms for MEV extraction on L2s.
 Additionally, Uniswap v4 introduced hooks, further influencing how liquidity and transactions interact within Uniswap.